Chianti Wine: The Pride of Tuscany

 Common tasting notes include red fruits, dried herbs, balsamic vinegar, smoke, and game.
 On the high end, wines offer notes of preserved sour cherries, dried oregano, balsamic reduction, dry salami, espresso, and sweet tobacco.

-Chianti is Sangiovese
+Chianti Is Sangiovese

 Besides Sangiovese, Chianti wines may contain wine grapes like Canaiolo, Colorino, Cabernet Sauvignon, and even Merlot.
-White grapes were once allowed in Chianti Classico but not anymore.
+White grapes were once allowed in Chianti Classico, but not anymore.

-You walk under bunches of dried oregano, past a wall of dark, aromatic balsamic vinegar, then pass a counter where dry salami is being sliced.
-At the bar, dark espresso is dripping into a ceramic tazza.
-A whisper of sweet tobacco wafts in the door from the pipe of the old man outside.
+The best example of Chianti is a visceral tasting experience.
+Imagine the smells as you walk through an Italian grocery store: at the entrance, there’s a bowl of preserved sour Amarena cherries.
+You walk under bunches of dried oregano, past a wall of dark, aromatic balsamic vinegar, and then pass a counter where dry salami is being sliced.
+At the bar, dark espresso drips into a ceramic tazza.
+A whisper of sweet tobacco wafts in the door from an old man’s pipe outside.

 Chianti smells and tastes like Italy.
-There will be a little coarseness and tartness on the palate, but these aren’t flaws, they are classic characteristics of Sangiovese.
+There will be a little coarseness and tartness on the palate, but these aren’t flaws; they are classic characteristics of Sangiovese.

 Learn from a real tasting of Chianti through the Wine Tasting Challenge: Chianti.